shuradrozd/frontend/README.md

 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Database server

-Navigate to `http://localhost:3000/` to manage JSON Server which is used as Database in the project.

 ## Build project

 Run `npm build` to build the project.
 The build artifacts will be stored in the `dist/` directory.